Astigmatism Overview (cont.)

 What causes astigmatism?

-Most astigmatism does not have a recognized cause, but merely is an anatomical imperfection in the shape of the cornea, in which the front curvature of the cornea is toric, rather than spherical.
+Most astigmatism does not have a recognized cause, but merely is an anatomical imperfection in the shape of the cornea, where the front curvature of the cornea is toric, rather than spherical.
 A small amount of astigmatism is considered normal and does not represent a disease of the eye.
 This type of astigmatism is extremely common and frequently is present at birth or has its onset during childhood or young adulthood.
-There is some hereditary basis to most cases of astigmatism, and most people with astigmatism have it in both eyes.
+There is some hereditary basis to most cases of astigmatism, and most people with astigmatism have it in both eyes in a symmetrical fashion.
 Astigmatism is often associated with myopia (nearsightedness) or hyperopia (farsightedness).
 Astigmatism can increase in amount during the growing years.

 Who is at risk for astigmatism?